 Protein in Spirulina

-The protein in Spirulina is excellent in quality, as it contains all the essential amino acids, without the extra fat and calories you’d get if you got your protein from meat or dairy consumption.
-In fact, a tablespoon of Spirulina contains only 20 calories and 1.7 carbohydrates, and approximately one gram of fat, which includes omega-3 and omega-6 fatty acids in a ratio of about 1: 1.5.
+The protein in Spirulina is excellent in quality, as it contains all the essential amino acids without the extra fat and calories you’d get if you got your protein from meat or dairy.
+In fact, a tablespoon of Spirulina contains only 20 calories, 1.7g of carbohydrates, and about 1g of fat, which includes omega-3 and omega-6 fatty acids.

 1 Tablespoon of fresh Spirulina typically contains about 4 grams of protein, which are about 63-65% of spirulina’s weight.

 Omega-3 fatty acids are essential nutrients, important for preventing and managing heart disease.
 It contains both docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA), which are also known as “good Cholesterol” thanks to their ability to lower blood pressure, reduce triglycerides, slow the development of plaque in the arteries, reduce the chance of abnormal heart rhythm, reduce the likelihood of heart attack and stroke, and lessen the chance of sudden cardiac death in people with heart disease.

 Omega–6 fatty acids play a crucial role in developing brain function during infancy and childhood, and has been linked with healthy child development and growth.

 Like Omega 3, Omega 6 also helps to reduce LDL Cholesterol, which is known as “bad cholesterol” due to its harmful effect on cardiovascular health.
 Therefore it can help to fight Diabetes and heart disease.

 It also assists at maintaining bone health, stimulating hair growth, relief nerve pain and PMS symptoms, and encourage the healthy function of the reproductive system.